shinanna/Final_project/Readme.md

-# Final project: Tripadvisor Filter
+# Tripadvisor NLP Analysis: a Sentiment Analysis and Wordcloud Vizualization on Restaurant Reviews

 ## Define the subject